dunnock/ipc-bench/README.md

 ## UPDATE!!

-It appears I was missing to tell serde how to best work with bytes, following fixes and makes performance of sending data via bincode comparable to sending bytes array.
+It appears I was missing to tell serde how to work with bytes, following fix makes performance sending with bincode serde comparable to sending raw bytes array.
 Thanks [Dr-Ermann](https://github.com/Dr-Emann/ipc-bench) for pointing out:
 ```rust
 #[derive(Serialize, Deserialize, Clone)]
 struct Message {